KDDI's Approach to CSR

 KDDI perceives all stakeholders as its customers, and conducts various activities geared toward fully satisfying all of these stakeholders.

 In FY2008, KDDI identified "4 material issues for CSR."
-As part of this initiative, we entered into dialogue with various experts, receiving various advice on our activities.
-In FY2012, 3 times we engaged in dialogues with stakeholders themed on the core subjects of ISO 26000, and in FY2013 we referred to this input when setting objectives for each department.
+As part of this initiative, we entered into dialogue with various experts, receiving advice on our activities.
+In FY2013, we engaged in dialogues with stakeholders themed on the core subjects of ISO 26000 and participated in the United Nations workshop on human rights, and in FY2014 we referred to this input when setting objectives for each department.

 CSR (Environment & Society)